 Pakistan has carried out three tests of the NASR/HATF-IX missile.
 Islamabad claims that NASR is nuclear capable.
 The report carries out a technical analysis and sizing of the missile to see whether a nuclear warhead can fit into it.
 Pakistan is using NASR to signal a lowering of its nuclear threshold to counter any conventional military operation by India.
 This is likely to pose challenges for robustness of nuclear deterrence between Pakistan and India.
 An important question that holds some importance for nuclear stability in the Indian sub-continent is whether NASR is leading Pakistan into a ‘commitment trap.’
 The study shows that a weapon system like NASR has more disadvantages than advantages from all considerations ranging from damage potential to impact on deterrence stability.

 On December 12 2012 North Korea surprised the world by successfully placing a remote sensing satellite in a sun synchronous orbit using an indigenously developed launcher called the Unha.
+It repeated this feat on February 7, 2016.
 The ISSSP analysed the launch using the publicly available information or by making reasonable estimates from images of the launcher.
 The analysis suggests that North Korea is somewhat more advanced than either Iran or Pakistan in space and missile technologies and products.
 Though the Unha has been primarily designed for a space application it can also be used as a missile.
-The launch provides visible evidence that North Korea has been able to integrate these hard technologies with the softer technologies of mission planning and management of a complex project.
+The launch provides visible evidence that DPRK has been able to integrate these hard technologies with the softer aspects of mission planning and management of a complex project.

 This report addresses terrorist incidents in urban and semi urban areas of India.
 It makes a distinction between insurgencies and terrorist attacks.
 A preliminary analysis shows that in some of the incidents the bombs were placed randomly showing a lack of sophistication.
 In some cases the bombs were clustered while in some cases some amount of regularity is observed.
 This kind of analysis if carried out with complete data will help to classify the perpetrator groups in terms of their organization capabilities and level of sophistication in carrying out such attacks.